wo-language/wo/justifications.md

 ## Theory

-When someone makes a new programming language, it should solve a problem, not just do something that vaguely feels attractive because it combines that paradigm from that language and it's based on C so it's fast.
+When someone makes a new programming language, it should solve a problem, not just do something that vaguely feels attractive because it combines that paradigm from that language is based on C so it's fast.

 A similar situation was Scala's improvements over Java.
-It clearly improved the syntax and design, especially with pattern matching, and importantly, interoped with Java.
+It clearly improved the syntax and design, especially with pattern matching, and, importantly, interoped with Java.

-I have not seen anything in the programming language landscape like this - a direct child of Go.
+I have not seen anything in the programming language landscape like this - a direct child of Go that addresses its design.

+And let it be known, the internet is full of needless speculation as to "why Go did this and not that?", so I'll also make this transparent and be skeptical of any justification that people give to Go.
+Instead, prioritizing the objective best way of doing something regardless of what the theories originally purported.
+In other words, this is about what happens in practice, not how logically sound or nice the theory is behind it.
+For example, Vim sounds crazy on paper to people the first time they hear of it, thinking "but why can't you type by default!?", but only once they start to try it out do they realize that it's incredible to use in practice.
+Or, hypothetically, they end up realizing it's terrible, and they simply enjoy hurting their hands with the arrow keys.

-Ultimately, in practice, certain improvements can be more valuable in different circumstances while it doesn't matter in others.
-For example, I had a program that simplifies math expressions, and making that [one file](https://github.com/Branzz/DiscreteMath/blob/scala_integration/src/bran/tree/compositions/expressions/operators/OperatorExpression.scala#L452) Scala out of the whole project shortened [that code](https://github.com/Branzz/DiscreteMath/blob/scala_integration/src/bran/tree/compositions/expressions/operators/OperatorExpression0.java#L223) by about 2.5 times as much because of pattern matching, but all the other files were fine being Java.
+Ultimately, certain improvements can be more valuable in different circumstances, while it doesn't matter in others.
+For example, I had a Java program that simplifies math expressions, and making that [one file](https://github.com/Branzz/DiscreteMath/blob/scala_integration/src/bran/tree/compositions/expressions/operators/OperatorExpression.scala#L452) into Scala out of the whole project shortened [that code](https://github.com/Branzz/DiscreteMath/blob/scala_integration/src/bran/tree/compositions/expressions/operators/OperatorExpression0.java#L223) by about 2.5 times as much because of pattern matching, but all the other files were fine being Java.

-So it is just nice to have the option of an improved design, not a forced grifting replacement for all of Go.
+So it is just nice to have the option of a design that is attuned to your circumstances, as opposed to some forced grifting replacement for all of Go that must be better because the author thinks so.

-Here's a description of the original goals of Go from 2008: [go/doc/go_lang.txt](https://github.com/golang/go/blob/e6626dafa8de8a0efae351e85cf96f0c683e0a4f/doc/go_lang.txt)

-> The syntax is specified using Extended
-> Backus-Naur Form (EBNF).
-In particular:
->
-> - ''  encloses lexical symbols
-> - |  separates alternatives
-> - ()  used for grouping
-> - []  specifies option (0 or 1 times)
-> - {}  specifies repetition (0 to n times)
+This is also why I am planning to make the features modular / able to be swapped in and out.

 ### The goals of code

 Code communicates and guarantees that it achieves something when ran by a computer.
 These two fight with each other in ways I won't be able to describe fully here.
-Intention seems to be an important part of Go's philosophy.
+Intention seems to be an important part of Go's design, and I believe it is important.
 Just keep this in mind for later.

 I believe that comments are to compensate for code that doesn't communicate.
 They should be rarely used in practice, only for things like magic constants and documentation.
 Even with documentation, it should be obvious what a function is going to do from its name.
-The syntax, style, as well as the programmer's design of the code, such as identifier names and logical design, all contribute to the given "intent" of the program.
+The syntax and style of a language along with the programmer's design of the code, such as identifier names and logical design, all contribute to the given "intent" of the program.
 Therefore:

 - The compiler should not force you to be vague.
+  - and preferably should help you to be clear.
 - You should avoid being vague when given the choice.
-  - Like in variable and function names
+  - Like in variable and function names.

-Go's compiler forces you to be vague, and their style designs recommend using vague variable and function names.
-This isn't really a criticism, it's just me pointing out a fact.
+The current state of Go's compiler forces you to be vague, and their style designs recommend using vague variable and function names.
+This isn't exactly a criticism, but just a description of how Go has appeared to me.

 ### To restrict or to allow

 Should we allow bad language and hope that users don't use it?
 Or should we completely ban it...

 When I choose a syntax, it has to not already exist, or if it exists, in an unmistakably different context.
 If the most obvious or common choice is used elsewhere, or if it would confuse the compiler, then I will consider a syntax that seems completely foreign.
 All programming syntax was foreign at first, and plenty of people try out new ways of writing things that they hate at first and end up getting used to and enjoying.
-If you can't adapt to something like that (granted the syntax isn't atrocious), modern programming probably isn't right for you (it's not right for most of the population anyway).
+If you can't adapt to something like that (granted the syntax isn't atrocious), modern programming probably isn't right for you.

 For example, Learning Go 2nd edition says:

 > Note: The Go compiler won’t stop you from creating unread package-level variables.
 This is one more reason you should avoid creating package-level variables.

+This is absolutely backwards logic to me from a compiler's perspective.
+It shouldn't allow you to do something that you shouldn't do.

 ### Why modularity